hypermine-bc/labs/content/posts/ssi-intro.md

 By learning the downsides of the centralised mechanism, the organisations came up with the hierarchical authority by tweaking the concept of centralized authorities but despite resolving existing concerns, this made the system more complex by balkanising the identities.

 Now, with these issues it was more challenging to the SPs to balance the privacy and security concerns.
-So, they came up with a federated strategy; a second phase of digital identity management system which is known as federated digital identities.The core idea behind this is to allow cross organisational access within the trusted boundaries and maintaining the users privacy in parallel as shown in fig below.
+So, they came up with a federated strategy; a second phase of digital identity management system which is known as **federated digital identities**.The core idea behind this is to allow cross organisational access within the trusted boundaries and maintaining the users privacy in parallel as shown in fig below.

 ![whyidentity](/images/ssi-intro/f-sso.png)